Doctoral Intern FAQs

 Q. How are clients assigned to interns?

 Randomly, for the most part.
-CS's goal is to make our interns' caseloads a priority when assigning clients because of the need for hours.
+CAPS's goal is to make our interns' caseloads a priority when assigning clients because of the need for hours.
 However, there are restrictions at times.
 Interns are required to record their sessions, and if clients do not consent to the recording, they cannot meet with an intern.
 Additionally, if an intern has a specific clinical issue or population, they would like to work with we consider that when scheduling or referring within the agency.

 Q. How are supervisors assigned?